 SB 183 removes from the statute the requirement that counties and municipalities must receive voter approval before they may expend public funds on broadband infrastructure for middle mile or last mile connectivity.
 This requirement was put in statute back in 2005 by SB05-152.
 Since the bill's enactment, more than 40 counties have successfully passed ballot measures to remove the statutory prohibition on local broadband activity.
-SB 183 preserves local government authority to deliver broadband services and should streamline broadband connectivity around the state.
+SB 183 preserves local government authority to deliver broadband services and should streamline broadband connectivity around the state at a time when additional federal funds are being made available.
+The bill will be heard in the Senate Local Government and Housing Committee on Thursday, March 23.

-Position: Pending Sponsors: Sen. Priola & Sen. Baisley, and Rep. Titone & Rep. Weinberg
+Position: Support Sponsors: Sen. Priola & Sen. Baisley, and Rep. Titone & Rep. Weinberg